thebeebop/nc-news/README.md

 and discussion website.
 Built in Javascript using React.

 ## Instructions:
-For ease of use I have not built any functionality that utilizes user authorization.
+For ease of use (and showcase purposes) I have not built any functionality that utilizes user authorization.
 Therefore, upon opening the app you will have been assigned a default user with the name 'jessjelly'.
-This can be changed to another VALID user by clicking on the user icon in the top right-hand corner.
+This can be changed to another user by clicking on the user-icon loated in the top right-hand corner, which will take you to another page that'll allow you to choose from a list of VALID users.

 ## Link to Website
 https://the-daily-dose-nc.netlify.app/